Wlad1slav/Custom-Emojis-for-Your-Site/README.md

 # Custom Emojis for Your Website
-CustomEmojis - a system for managing emojis on web pages.
-The essence of the library is to provide an opportunity to dynamically convert shortcodes _(For example: /smile/)_ into small images directly in the text, including the input field.
-You can specify emojis very conveniently: either directly in HTML/JS when declaring a class, or by setting the path to a Json file with all your emojis in the settings.
-And replace shortcodes with emojis in certain HTML elements specified by you and dynamically in certain text input fields.
+CustomEmojis is a dynamic library designed to manage and integrate custom emojis within web pages effortlessly.
+It allows for the conversion of specified shortcodes (e.g., /smile/) into images directly within text content, including input fields.
+This library supports [defining emojis](https://github.com/Wlad1slav/Custom-Emojis-for-Your-Site?tab=readme-ov-file#create-own-emoji) through JavaScript or external JSON files, offering flexibility in customization and integration.
 - Version: `1.0.0`
 - License: MIT

+## Features
+- **Dynamic Emoji Conversion:** Automatically convert specified shortcodes into images within the text, enriching user experience with visual elements.
+- **Flexible Emoji Definition:** Define your custom emojis directly in JavaScript or through an external JSON file, allowing for easy updates and management.
+- **Interactive Elements:** Create emoji tables and clickable emoji buttons, enabling users to interact with emojis directly on your web page.

 ## Install
+- Before you begin, ensure you have Node.js installed on your system.
+This library requires Node.js version **12.x** or higher due to its use of ECMAScript modules.
+If you're unsure about your Node.js version, you can check it by running `node -v` in your terminal.
+- To install CustomEmojis, use the following command in your project's root directory:
 `npm i custom-emojis`

 ### Use Example
 ```html
 <script type="module">
     // The path where you have the CustomEmojis.mjs file